 Our clinic does not perform or refer for abortions, but our staff can provide a safe and confidential place to assist you in acquiring medically-accurate information as you make an informed choice.
-If you are considering abortion in Missouri or Kansas, take the steps to get the medically-accurate information you need:
+If you are considering aborting your pregnancy in Missouri or Kansas, take the steps to get the medically-accurate information you need:

-According to the Department of Health and Human Services, having an untreated STI such as gonorrhea or chlamydia can increase a woman’s risk of pelvic infection after an abortion procedure (DHHS, 2018).
-Before scheduling an abortion procedure, make sure you confirm your pregnancy through a medical grade hCG urine test, receive a limited ultrasound to determine pregnancy development, and are tested for any infections that may affect your health.
+According to the Department of Health and Human Services, having an untreated STI such as gonorrhea or chlamydia can increase a woman’s risk of pelvic infection after abortions (DHHS, 2018).
+Before scheduling a procedure make sure you confirm your pregnancy through a medical-grade hCG urine test, receive a limited ultrasound to determine pregnancy development, and are tested for any infections that may affect your health.

 Chemical abortion is a medical procedure that takes place prior to the tenth week of pregnancy.
 It's commonly referred to as "the abortion pill," though it's actually a series of two pills; one is taken at the medical clinic and the second is taken at home.
 It's also known as RU-486.

 The first pill, mifepristone, causes fetal demise by blocking your body's production of progesterone, which the fetus needs to survive.